'Coutinho is very easily shaken' - Elber questions Bayern Munich flop's mental strength | Goal.com

 “When he gets the ball, everybody starts thinking something extraordinary is going to happen, but he can't expect that he'll do that every time he gets the ball.

-“Sometimes, you have to make an easy pass, do the basics, before trying dribbles, or a nutme.
+“Sometimes, you have to make an easy pass, do the basics, before trying dribbles, or a nutmeg.

 “But, in the beginning, you have to have more focus on the team, try to make fewer mistakes and gain confidence.
 I think he lacks confidence sometimes."